Andres9888/FullStackEngineerChallenge/my-app/README.md

 # or
 yarn dev
 ```
+Node version
+v10.16.0

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Initial you should not be logged in and it will give you the nav bar and a panel with text telling you to log in to view data.
+Initially you should not be logged in and it will give you the nav bar and a panel with text telling you to log in to view data.

 When you decide to log in you can do so by clicking the blue sign in button on the top right which will redirect you to the login page.